1newstar/OracleScripts/Docs/sources/SOP_StagingDatabaseRefreshFromLive.rst

 RMAN Backups
 ============

 You must check with ``RMAN`` as to the settings of the parameters for the newly restored database.
-It will currently reflect the ``CFG`` database and will need changing to match ``AZSTG01`` - even though this database is not normally backed up, we don't want it to impinge on production if we do decide to take an adhoc backup..
+It will currently reflect the ``CFG`` database and will need changing to match ``AZSTG01`` - even though this database is not normally backed up, we don't want it to impinge on production if we do decide to take an adhoc backup.

 ..  code-block:: none